Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- Stafford has attempted 102 of his 534 passes in the red zone, accounting for 59.0% of his team's red zone plays.
+- Stafford has thrown 102 passes in the red zone this season, 59.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the Ravens.